Loudi Hunan, China Travel Guide

 Approach differences with curiosity and a willingness to learn.

-Loudi is a gateway to further exploration of Hunan and beyond.
+Loudi is a gateway to further exploration of Hunan and elsewhere.

-Head to Zhangjiajie National Forest Park for global-famous karst peaks.
+Head to Zhangjiajie National Park With forests for international-famous karst peaks.

-Dive into the history of Changsha, the provincial capital.
+Dive into the story of Changsha, the provincial capital.

 Visit Fenghuang Historic Town for a traditional town experience.